VitorMRCunha/ISEP_DEE_MEEC_Thesis_Template/README.md

 ### Overleaf or similar online editors

 1. Download the latest `ISEP_DEE_MEEC_Thesis_Template_vX.Y.zip` from the [GitHub Releases](https://github.com/VitorMRCunha/ISEP_DEE_MEEC_Thesis_Template/releases) page.
-2. Create a new project by uploading the ZIP.
+2. Create a new project by uploading the ZIP to the online tool.
 3. Set `main.tex` as the main document if the platform does not detect it automatically.
 4. Compile the project.
 5. Edit the metadata and sample content for your dissertation.